mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 ```
 There are several hoaawli or ‘schools’ of behaviour, which demand
 greater attention to duty, which place greater demands on the individual.
-Usually these are associated with warrior groups and centre about a
+Usually these are associated with warrior groups and center about a
 secret creed or oath known only to initiates.
 Most of these add additional
 rukhta to the common list; these may include such deeds as unnecessary
 cruelty in a kill, unnecessary challenge for personal satisfaction or lust